wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ### Minified Dependency Graph

 A minified graph of external dependencies usually implies a smaller attack surface.
-In March 2024, Wasmi still had [7 external dependencies](https://crates.io/crates/wasmi/0.32.3/dependencies).
+In May 2024, Wasmi still had [7 external dependencies](https://crates.io/crates/wasmi/0.32.3/dependencies).
 Wasmi 1.0 reduced this to just 2:

 - [`spin`](https://crates.io/crates/spin): Low-level primitives for locks and mutexes for [`no_std` environments](https://docs.rust-embedded.org/book/intro/no-std.html) which Wasmi supports.
 Note that this is a trivial dependency when compiling Wasmi with the `std` feature enabled.
 - [`wasmparser`](https://crates.io/crates/wasmparser): A [Bytecode Alliance](https://bytecodealliance.org/) maintained highly efficient Wasm parser and validator.